NYCPlanning/db-cbbr/README.md

 3. `./03_spatial.sh` to geocode the dataset
 4. `./04_export.sh` to export the dataset as csv
 5. `./05_archive.sh` to archive the cbbr to EDM postgresDB

+## Dev

+### Notes

+- Since there is no devcontainer for this repo, dev and building rely on the local postgres service to run commands like `psql $BUILD_ENGINE -f $target_dir/$name.sql`
+- Dev, linting, and formatting of python files won't benefit from the packages used during the build since they are currently run from within the `nycplanning/docker-geosupport` container

+### Test

+1. Do all non-optional building preparation steps
+2. Start a terminal within the Geosupport docker container:

+    ```bash
+    docker run -it --rm \
+        -v $(pwd):/home/db-cbbr \
+        -w /home/db-cbbr \
+        --env-file .env \
+        --network="host" \
+        nycplanning/docker-geosupport:latest bash
+    ```

+3. Install pytest with `python3 -m pip install pytest`
+4. Run python tests with `python3 -m pytest`